Willingboro Neighborhood Watch

 reported the bank balance as of 1/31/18 is $1952.62.

 Jay informed the citizens about the NJ Veterans Tax exemption.
 Beware of Income Tax scam.

 Director: Gary gave an overview of The Annual State of The District

 held at Willingboro High School last night 2/27.

 Joss introduced our speaker for the evening, Detective Sgt.
 John Michener, the handler of K9 Officer Rickey.
 Sgt.
 Michener

 passed out brochures and explained the purpose for his program.
 He said a police dog takes a long time to train and is very

 valuable to the Police force.
 K9 primary tool is for locating and the secondary tool is use of force.

 March 28, 2018: Acting

 there will be a banquet for the PAL kick-off at The Kennedy Center from 3pm to 5pm.
 Lt Vetter said heroin overdose is

 a permanent prescription medication drop off box via the DEA, to be installed by mid to late summer.
 Willingboro FOP solicits

 donations through the mail only (no phone solicitations).

 Charlotte Froman thanked the Board for carrying on in her absence.
 Charlotte also ask the citizens for help by getting

 involved, becoming a Board member or participate in community activities with the Board.

-Vice President: Joss updated us on the 2018 General Meeting Tentative Speaker Schedule
+President: Joss updated us on the 2018 General Meeting Tentative Speaker Schedule

-Cheli reported the bank balance as of 2/28/18 is
+Cheli reported the bank balance as of 2/28/18 is $2,002.59.

 Director: Jay requested inputs for the Newsletter.
 Shoprite